-The engagement team is led by Hassan Rohimun, who is responsible for EY's pensions assurance practice in Manchester.
+The engagement team is led by Hassan Rohimun, who has experience in auditing a number of public sector pension schemes.
 He is supported by Rob Jones, senior manager responsible for the financial statements audit.
-Olga Potapova will be the key day-to-day contact for the Pensions Manager and Pensions Accountant and will be leading the audit team onsite.
-Both Rob and Olga are in continuality for Pension Fund audit from prior year.
+Olga Potapova will be the key day-to-day contact for the Pensions Manager and Pensions Accountant.
+Hassan, Rob and Olga are all returning to the team from the prior year audit.

-Individual Contact details Hassan Rohimun T: 0118 928 1507 E: hrohimun@uk.ey.com Rob Jones T: 0141 226 7396 E: rjones9@uk.ey.com Olga Potapova T: 0131 777 2426 E: opotapova@uk.ey.com
+Individual Contact details Hassan Rohimun T: 07971 532541 E: hrohimun@uk.ey.com Rob Jones T: 0141 226 7396 E: rjones9@uk.ey.com Olga Potapova T: 0131 777 2426 E: opotapova@uk.ey.com

-2017/18 Audit fee
+2018/19 Audit fee